Pablo-source/RPYSOC_2024_Docker_Shiny/README.md

 This indicates that we are running R inside a Docker container: where the Terminal has turned into an R console.

-The next step will be to build our Dockerfile, and we use it to instruct Docker how to build our new image
+The next step will be to build our Dockerfile, and we use it to instruct Docker how to build our new image.
+A dockerfile is a text file that must be called “Dockerfile.txt” and it should be located in the project folder directory.

 # Shiny app designed for this talk